MistyBlunch/joyit-back-serverless/README.md

 - Redis

 ### Steps to execute and test the software
 1. It is necessary to have the dependencies installed to be able to start.
-The first thing to do is to enter the project and execute 'yarn' to install all the modules required by the project.
+The first thing to do is to enter the project and execute `yarn` to install all the modules required by the project.
-2. To run the project for a local test you can run the command 'yarn run start', this will deploy a server on port 3000 to perform the respective tests of the project.
+2. To run the project for a local test you can run the command `yarn run start`, this will deploy a server on port 3000 to perform the respective tests of the project.
-3. To run the project tests, run the following command 'yarn run test'.
+3. To run the project tests, run the following command `yarn run test`.

 ### Endpoints